Torode's floppy controller and its history

 There is a Shugart 800 OEM manual, which was apparently distributed with the FDC-1.
 It appears to be a copy of a Shugart original document.
 The other document is titled "Altair compatible bus interface card" and includes a single "preliminary" schematic, a parts list, and a wire list.
 The document is intended to describe how to hand-make an interface card.
 There is no date on the document.
 It has 8 printed pages, probably single-sided.

-Copies of the above reference and interface manuals are available elsewhere in this Web page.
+Copies of the above reference and interface manuals are available at the end of this Web page.

 FDC-1 with Altair interface card